-Sadly, Ian Worthington in this book merely confirms what he previously wrote in much more details about these two great Macedonian kings in Philip II, King of Macedonia and in Alexander the Great, Man and God.
+Sadly, Ian Worthington in this book merely confirms what he previously wrote in much more detail about these two great Macedonian kings in Philip II, King of Macedonia, and in Alexander the Great, Man and God.
 I was hoping to find more information about these rulers’ effect on Macedonia during their lifetime as well as their legacy after Alexander’s untimely death.
 Maybe my expectations ran too high, but I fail to see the value of rewriting (even in a summarized form) what has already been said in his two previous books, especially since the last part of the promising title “Rise and Fall of the Macedonian Empire” has not really been developed.

 No comments: